petru-braha/VDS-library/readMe.md

 - use GLFW to display simple outputs of the operations

 ### Notes:
+- all my work should be modeled as "array.h"
 - SOLID principles are respected
 - current set-up: ISO C++14 Standard, VS 2022 version 17.10.4, GLFW 3.4